jhipster/generator-jhipster-entity-audit/README.md

 The Audit log page is optional and can be added by choosing the option while running the generator

+jhipster-entity-audit module will register itself as a hook for Jhipster and the question to enable audit will available during future entity generation as well

 ### Installation

 As this is a [JHipster](http://jhipster.github.io/) module, we expect you have [JHipster and its related tools already installed](http://jhipster.github.io/installation.html).